 …You’re learning how to make USE of those assessments.

-You’re learning how to parse through the information within it, and what that information says about you, and what to do with that information to improve your productivity, work/life balance, progress on your goals, etc.
+You’re learning how to parse through the information within it, and what that information says about you, and what to do with that information to improve your solopreneur productivity, work/life balance as a small business owner, progress on your goals (in business AND life), etc.

 But also…